yuhangdu-edu/yuhangdu-edu.github.io/_pages/research.md

 3. [**Reserving Capacity, Restoring Fairness: Scheduling Elective Caesarean Sections in the NHS**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6819560)<br>
 With Yueyang Zhong, Catherine Aiken, and Pedra Rabiee;<br>
-Previously circulated as "Balancing Fairness and Efficiency in Scheduling for Maternity Care".<br>
+Previously circulated as "Balancing Fairness and Efficiency in Scheduling for Maternity Care".
-*Manuscript available upon request.*
 - Accepted for presentation at 2026 MSOM Main Conference